Itsrummmy/Offuture-TEAM-PROJECT-SQL/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is the final assignment for the Communicating Technology module at Digital Futures Academy.
-Over 2.5 days, I performed a descriptive analysis of Offture's sales data from 2011 to 2015 in SQL, identifying key trends and performance metrics across the time period.
-The analysis aimed to summarize the data, highlight notable advantages and challenges, and present the findings in a clear and insightful way to support informed decision-making.
-Visualisations were created using Tabealu, along with a comprehensive dashboard showing all analysis.
-Following the analysis, I presented the results to the cohort, providing actionable insights and recommendations based on the data.
+This project, focused on the analysis of Offture's sales data using SQL.
+Key objectives included identifying key trends and performance metrics, developing insightful visualizations using Tableau, and effectively communicating findings to the team.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>